 PR Measurement Strategy 2: Quantifiable Metrics

 Quantifiable metrics are the juiciest because they can be shown to tie one-to-one with a specific placement or campaign by your PR team.
 They include...

 - Share of voice: This involves looking at earned media mentions of a company compared to what its competitors get (i.e., how often do reporters refer to “Lyft” versus “Uber.”)
 Ideally, your share will increase after launching a PR program.
 Worth noting: absolute numbers here can be misleading (a small publication with a targeted audience may be better than a general publication with a larger audience; a mention that includes a negative sentiment could actually end up hurting you), so use this metric carefully, alongside others.

-- Inbound leads: Google Analytics lets you track inbound leads that come directly from PR placements.
+- Inbound leads: First, a caveat: the point of PR is not to drive inbound leads; it's to raise credibility and awareness for your brand.
+Still, it's possible that you'll get leads from PR placements.
+Google Analytics lets you track those leads.
 Its Assisted Conversions feature also lets you track conversions where a PR placement was part of the customer’s journey.
 To use assisted conversions, you’ll need to be sure you have goals defined in your GA account.
 (For more information, we’ve found this guide to be helpful.)

 - Investor inquiries: We’re talking, an investor sees a piece about you in a magazine they read and reaches out to learn more.
 Obviously, these can be invaluable (and yes, we have seen them really happen).

 - Unsolicited résumés: Like a fuller recruiting pipeline, these have the potential to save your company lots of time and energy on the hiring front.

 PR Measurement Strategy 3: Utilization Metrics

 This bucket of KPIs measures the extent to which PR wins can be leveraged to boost other marketing channels.
 They include…